servantboy/The-Revelation-Riddle/chapters/008_Pergamos_Daughter_of_Edom.md

 **Pergamos is the brass era:** no longer pure, no longer persecuted—but blended.

-Pergamos is not fully apostate; rather, it is compromised — part faithful, part corrupted.
+Pergamos is not fully apostate; rather, it is compromised—part faithful, part corrupted.

 ---